ivycheung7/ivycheung7.github.io/README.md

 Registration is now available for shelters.

 Application constraints:

--Logged in users can review shelters and search for pets -Only shelters can add pets for adoption
+Logged in users can review shelters and search for pets

+Only shelters can add pets for adoption